zachperk/BogoSort/README.md

 # BogoSort
-Revolutionary sorting algorithm and my first ever repository I made this in eclipse
+Revolutionary sorting algorithm and my first ever repository.

+I made this in eclipse